cocoxu/CS7650_fall2022/about.md

 ### Participation / Misc.
 Bonus - up to 5%

 You will receive credit for asking good questions and answering questions related to the homework on Piazza, engaging in discussion in class and generally for participating in the class.
-Be polite and respectful towards the TAs and other students in the class.
+Be polite and respectful towards the teaching staff and other students in the class.

 ## Academic Integrity